GoogleCloudPlatform/community/tutorials/gke-autopilot-with-keda/index.md

+---
-# Scaling to Zero with Keda and GKE Autopilot
+title: Scaling to Zero with Keda and GKE Autopilot
+description: Learn how to combine GKE Autopilot and KEDA to have resource efficient, event-driven auto scaling, that can scale to zero
+author: cgrotz
+tags: serverless, GKE Autopilot
+date_published: 2021-12-17
+---

+Christoph Grotz | Google

+<p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

 GKE Autopilot is a great technology for running your workloads in the cloud.
 Google SREs take care of operating your Kubernetes cluster, while you can focus on your application.
 When building event driven applications on GKE Autopilot you might experience that you are running a lot of pods that are not fully utilized.
 For apps providing an HTTP API or connect to Pub/Sub you could consider using CloudRun.
 But if you have some other messaging system it can become tougher to scale dynamically.
 One approach in such a scenario, if your are sufficiently happy to scale from 1 to infinity would be Horizontal Pod Autoscaler.
 But what if you want to scale to zero, since your workload might just process a few messages a day?

-Keda is a great tool for that.
+KEDA is a great tool for that.
 It's similar to HPA but with more options towards how you want to scale up and down.
-In this tutorial we are going to setup a simple application that consumes messages from Pub/Sub and scale the amount of pods using Keda.
+In this tutorial we are going to setup a simple application that consumes messages from Pub/Sub and scale the amount of pods using KEDA.

 ### Set up your Environment
 Next, you’re going to set up the environment in order for the project to deploy.